colinhacks/zod/README.md

 };
 ```

-For advanced cases, the second argument can also be a function that returns `RefineParams`/
+For advanced cases, the second argument can also be a function that returns `RefineParams`.

 ```ts
 const longString = z.string().refine(